 For what purpose is your personal data processed?

-Your personal data is processed for the purposes associated with the management of recognition at this university
+Your personal data is processed for purpose associated with the management of your email account application during your stay at this university.

 How long will we keep your data?

 They will be kept for the time necessary to comply with the purpose for which they were collected and to determine the possible responsibilities that may arise from said purpose and the processing of the data, in addition to the periods established in the regulations on archives and documentation.